Drakyla60/zend.loc/README.md

 **Note:** It was not possible to connect migrations therefore it is necessary to load a dump *manually*.

 You can then visit the site at http://localhost:8080/

-> You may also want to combine the various `apt-get` and `docker-php-ext-*`
-> statements later to reduce the number of layers created by your image.